vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 3. A template node creates the response.
 4. An `HTTP Response` node returns the result to the caller.

-We also added debug nodes so that we can follow the flow in the debug window, when it's executed.
+We also add debug nodes so that we can follow the flow in the debug window, when it's executed.

 ![image](/assets/2024-03-23/010.png)